-the many voices of me
+the many faces of me

 Crime in Aboriginal communities is often talked about… by everyone else, but rarely do the survivors get a voice in how it effects them.
 We wanted to take this issue into the community and see what their opinions were, and how being a survivor really affected them.